 - Short, punchy lessons (10-30 minutes long) that can be delivered easily

 - Content that can be adapted to a variety of spaces (no hall?
 Deliver outside!
 Raining?
 Make a desk / chair dance!)

 Don’t let restrictions stop you from providing high quality physical activity.
 As mentioned previously, children’s physical and emotional wellbeing is paramount at this unprecedented time and as physical educators we have a responsibility to ensure we provide opportunities for growth, development and healing.

 Even if you have little to no experience in teaching dance, this is the perfect time to start.
 You don’t need personal dance training to deliver a great lesson – the children already have the ideas and the movement, you just need to give them the starting point to get them going.

-If your looking for ideas to teach within your own bubbles, the book I am co-authoring will definitely be of use to you.
+If your looking for ideas to teach within your own bubbles, the book I have co-authored with Claire Pring and Jo Cone will definitely be of use to you.
 It contains 30 plans that have been devised to allow the participants to engage in creative and expressive activities whilst due consideration has been given to the constraints of physical distancing as a result of the COVID-19 virus.
 The ideas contained within the book will also be relevant for teaching high quality dance in a less restricted future.

-More information on how to purchase ‘Making a Move: Creative Dance in a Changing World’ will be available very soon…
+More information on ‘Making a Move: Creative Dance in a Changing World’ is available here, including how to purchase.